numaproj/numaflow/docs/APIs.md

 <p>

-AWS Region where the SQS queue is located
+AWSRegion is the AWS Region where the SQS queue is located
 </p>

 </td>